avelycure/CryptoStats/README.md

 # CryptoStats

-App for getting information from CoinPaprika Api
+App for getting information from Gemini Api